-When an internet module routes a datagram it checks to see if the return route option is present.
-If it is, it inserts its own internet address as known in the environment into which this datagram is being forwarded into the return route at the front of the address string and increments the length by four.
+When an internet module routes a datagram it checks to see if the record route option is present.
+If it is, it inserts its own internet address as known in the environment into which this datagram is being forwarded into the recorded route begining at the octet indicated by the pointer, and increments the pointer by four.